Here is a list of some of the terms used in HiPay Console.

 |Challenged||A transaction is “challenged” when considered risky by HiPay Sentinel, our fraud prevention solution.

-• either by an anti-fraud rule set in the Fraud profile,
+This action is triggered by an anti-fraud rule set in the Fraud profile.

 |Dashboard||Homepage of the interface displaying the merchant’s activity in the form of key numbers, tables and graphs.|

 |Filter chip||When using a filter in a search, it is displayed in a chip, which always comes with a deletion icon enabling to unfilter without having to go back to the search form.|